groybal/lif-core/docs/LIF_Data_Model_Rules.md

 **Reasoning:** A minimum amount of data is required to create a new LIF record.
 Since all LIF records are oriented around a person, the Person object is required.
 Similarly, when adding other objects to the record, a minimum amount of data must be captured to make the object valid.
 In the example above, when adding a new address, an `effectiveDate` is required to convey when the address became effective.

 ### Data Source Organization
 Every LIF Entity must include fields that help identify the source system of the data.
-These fields are `informationSourceId`, `informationSourceOrganization`, and optionally, `informationSourceSystem`.
+These fields are `identifier`, `informationSourceId`, `informationSourceOrganization`, and optionally, `informationSourceSystem`.

+- The `identifier` field is to provide a unique identifier for that data.
+This field, along with `informationSourceId` and `informationSourceOrganization`, allows each block of data to be uniquely identified.
 - The `informationSourceId` field is an identifier used by the LIF software components to distinguish the source system of the data.
 - The `informationSourceOrganization` field should specify the name of the organization that owns the source system.
 - If an organization provides data from multiple source systems, the `informationSourceSystem` field can be used to specify which system the data originates from (e.g., “Canvas LMS”, “Ellucian SIS”).